awalin/hypo-master/README.md

 *2. Sharing/ Mentoring/finding helpful voice:* After reporting the victims can choose to share their detailed expereince with others, he or she can choose to select members of their own organizations only or to everyone.
 The default is only among their same organizations/ members who identify to be from teh same organizations.

-*3. A details/ researched aggregated overview dashboard:* The system collects the anonymized data from the reports and create an overall aggregated dashboard to give people an overall picture of our work environment, when it comes to gender-based misconduct and sexual harassment.
+*3. A details/ researched aggregated overview dashboard:* The system collects the anonymized data from the reports and create an overall aggregated dashboard to give people an overall picture of our work ment, when it comes to gender-based misconduct and sexual harassment.
 The dashboard has several components:

  ## Top: All Organizations-wide (Industry/Campus) overall trend: ##